Why you should care

 Here’s what you need to know about America’s next chief diplomat.

 A native of Orange County, California, Pompeo, 54, finished first in his class at West Point in 1986.
-He served as an Army officer for five years, including the Gulf War, before leaving for Harvard Law School.
+He served as an Army officer for five years before leaving for Harvard Law School.
 Pompeo practiced law in Kansas and then founded manufacturer Thayer Aerospace, for which he served as CEO for more than a decade, before going into the oil business.
 Once Pompeo shifted his focus to politics, “he came in with credibility” because of his business experience, friend Jon Rolph, president of a local restaurant management company, tells OZY.
 But “he didn’t come in with a lot of hubris.
 There was way more humility, and so he was very relatable in that way.”

 Pompeo was elected to Congress in the Tea Party wave of 2010 and was closely tied to the Koch Brothers, given that he represented the billionaire megadonors’ hometown of Wichita, Kansas.
 A Koch Industries subsidiary had invested in Thayer Aerospace and the Kochs heavily backed his campaign.
 Pompeo was known for sharp conservative views.
 “He was extreme.
 He was provocative.
 In the days before [Trump], he would have been considered rude or abrasive,” former Rep. John Tierney, a Massachusetts Democrat, tells OZY.
 For example, after the Boston Marathon bombing in 2013, Pompeo said on the House floor that American Muslims were “potentially complicit” and falsely accused Muslim groups of not condemning terrorism.